AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/getting-started.md

 From the main menu, click on commerce to see a list of all attached product catalogs.
 ![commerce menu item](assets/commerce-menu-item.png)

 This shows a list of all connect product catalogs.
-More information on how to [configure stores and catalogs](/help/commerce-cloud/getting-started.md#catalog)
 ![cockpit integrated catalogs](assets/cockpit-Integrated-catalogs.png)

 The product catalog shows per default all 1st level categories with all products.
 Clicking on a category will open that category with all related products and sub categories including their products.